Bitcoin. Cat Person. Other divisive things.

 By shifting the supporting information for your 20% off Christmas sale into a promotion extensions, you can leverage the full extent of your ETA (two headlines and a fat description) to convey the benefits of your offering and append a killer CTA.

-For my money, this is the most exciting change to come to AdWords since expanded text ads launched.
+For my money, this is the most exciting change to come to Google Ads since expanded text ads launched.

 More important than the device-targeted IF function is the audience iteration I mentioned.
 If you have an audience of recent cart abandoners or folk who completed a form fill on your site and never followed up, use IF functions to augment your copy to convey urgency, a special offer, or some other irresistible benefit.